 The first full draft of the vigilante action thriller, ‘A Taste of Honey’, was written in a little under six weeks.
 Like the other novels, it took longer to research and polish.
 Although it took such a short time to write the first draft, it was four months before he produced what would be the final edition.
 It proved a point for our writer.
 Aptitude and determination were more important to him than the requirement for lengthy periods of time.

-Our writer reached the end of 2014 with his growing portfolio and felt confident he had found his niche in writing – thrillers for adults.
+By the end of 2014 with his growing portfolio, our man felt confident he had found his niche in writing—thrillers for adults.
 He knew he could come up with ideas for more, but something was nagging him.
 It was like an itch which had to be scratched, or it wouldn’t go away.
-He wondered if he could write a series of stories for young children …
+He wondered if he could write for children.

 ‘Countryside Tales’ was briefly listed on the menu of our writer’s blog.
 It remained there for several months for two reasons.